Self-Myofascial Release is a technique of self massage using a variety of therapy balls.

 A key aspect of Myofascial Release is reducing areas of tension and stiffness that may develop from injury, overuse, or long periods of inactivity (think sitting all day, most days... for years).
 These problem areas can limit range of motion and often contribute to chronic pain.

-Improved proprioception—the body’s ability to sense its position, movement, and spatial orientation—is linked to better balance, coordination, and injury prevention.
+These self massage techniques will improve your proprioception—the body’s ability to sense its position, movement, and spatial orientation.
+This means better balance, coordination, and injury prevention.

 This heightened body awareness can lead to more efficient movement patterns, improved posture, and a deeper connection between mind and body.